- Central Adoption Resource Authority (CARA) is a statutory body of Ministry of Women & Child Development, Government of India.

 - Police clearance (this might vary according to agency and state guidelines)

-- The home study report should be conducted within 30 days of the date of submission of required documents and the information shared immediately with the prospective adoptive parents
+- The Home Study Report will be completed in the format given in Schedule VII, within sixty days from the date of submission of requisite documents and shall be shared with the prospective adoptive parents immediately, thereafter.

 - The District Child Protection Unit can facilitate the online registration of the application of the prospective parents and uploading of documents